sigasi/sigasi_insights/content/manual/projectsetup.md

 With a {{< creator >}} license, a project can contain both VHDL and Verilog files, but only one of the languages will have full support.
-Files in the other language will be treated as [/manual/opening#External Files].
+Files in the other language will be treated as [External Files](/manual/opening#external-files).

 ## Importing a project from an archive